beyondmeh/dotfiles/README.md

 ## Table of Contents:

-* `backup.sh` - Automatically backup using [borg](https://borgbackup.readthedocs.io/en/stable/),
+* `backup` - Automatically backup using [borg](https://borgbackup.readthedocs.io/en/stable/),
    which encrypts, uses differentials, and deduplicates stored data
-* `cheese.sh` - Take a picture of yourself using the webcam
+* `cheese` - Take a picture of yourself using the webcam
-* `clean.sh` - Erases files, directories, browser cache, junk files, history files, and slack space
+* `clean` - Erases files, directories, browser cache, junk files, history files, and slack space
-* `cryptfox.sh` - Create and launch an encrypted browser profiles
+* `cryptfox` - Create and launch an encrypted browser profiles
-* `digests.sh` - List the various hashsums for a file and create or verify a SHA256SUMS for a directory.
+* `digests` - List the various hashsums for a file and create or verify a SHA256SUMS for a directory.
-* `disco.sh` - Randomly colored lights in the terminal.
+* `disco` - Randomly colored lights in the terminal.
 For a more wholesome experience, [play this](https://www.youtube.com/watch?v=A_sY2rjxq6M) simultaneously.
-* `encrypt.sh` - Wrapper for GPG symmetric encryption using AES256
+* `encrypt` - Wrapper for GPG symmetric encryption using AES256
-* `extract.sh` - Wrapper to extract from many archives
+* `extract` - Wrapper to extract from many archives
-* `fehquote.sh` - Sets a random quote on the current background.
-Reads `feh`'s
-   config and uses a quote from `fortune -s`, while leaving your `.fehbg` is untouched
+* `fehquote` - Sets a random quote on the current background.
+Reads `feh`'s config and uses a quote from `fortune -s`, while leaving your `.fehbg` is untouched
-* `headset.sh` - Connect/disconnect a bluetooth headset.
-Bluetooth in Linux is
-   still crap, so the script repetitively tries to connect before giving up
+* `headset` - Connect/disconnect a bluetooth headset.
+Bluetooth in Linux is still crap, so the script repetitively tries to connect before giving up
 * *i3blocks/*
     * `battery` - remaining battery, changes the icon according to charge and if